ipfn-hpl/esther-ops/README.md

 6. List binary files and clean tmp directory, if necessary:

 :warning:
-Make sure you have downloaded the important ones!!!
+Make sure you have downloaded the important files!!!
  ```bash
  ll_stream
  clean_stream